-Teacher divides students into small groups, preferably a mix of biases.
-(Have students complete a simple bias quiz for homework 2 days prior so the Teacher has a chance to evaluate if similar has never been conducted previously.)
+If you’d like to have an in-class discussion, divide students into small groups, preferably with a mix of biases.
+(Educator may need to have students complete a simple bias quiz for homework 2 days prior so the Educator has a chance to evaluate relevant classroom biases, if a similar test has never been conducted previously.)

 - What does it mean to have a right to health?